New Director/s to be Added

 - Nominations for consideration will be made known to the Members by 31st January

-- Webinars for nominees to meet with members between 6th February
+- Webinars for nominees to meet with members on 6th February

 - Members online voting between 6th and 17th February